 Ten professional career portfolio examples (PDF)

-These portfolio examples have been picked with the following things in mind:
+These portfolio examples have been picked with the following criteria in mind:

 Hopefully, looking at these portfolio examples will help you create your own professional portfolio that is attractive to a future employer.